phetsims/qa/documentation/qa-book.md

       - Make changes as you normally would with the Recording wrapper
       - Make sure you are recording to Metacog by looking in the console.
 You should see the following: `Recorder initialized, sending data to: ["metacog"]`
   3. When you are done, press either the back arrow or close the tab.
 You should be prompted to stay while the process finishes.
 Do not leave!
 Instead, press cancel and wait for the go-ahead to leave.
-(Firefox may not show the dialog if you use the back arrow.)
+(Firefox may not show the dialog if you use the back arrow.
+You may not see the dialog on the iPad with either action.)

   4. Wait thirty minutes before moving to the next step.
   5. Retrieving data